Dan Gertler: Biography

 Dan Gertler is the grandson of Moshe Schnitzer, first president and co-founder of the Israel Diamond Exchange, and the winner of the Israel Prize in 2004.
 His family was involved in cutting and merchandising diamonds.
-While growing up, Gertler learned about the diamond trade from his father and grandfather.
-After completing his 3-year mandatory service in the Israeli Defense Forces, he opened his own diamond business.
+Gertler was initiated into the diamond trade early on by his father and grandfather.
+At the age of 22, he opened his own diamond business.